How Public Records Systems Work

 Exemption determinations involve judgment.
 Deciding what information qualifies for exemption isn't always obvious.
 Privacy concerns must be balanced against public interest.
 Security classifications must be verified.
 Legal staff may need to be consulted.
 Conservative agencies err toward withholding; more transparent agencies may release more but face other risks.

 Resources are limited.
 Public records processing competes with other agency priorities for staff time and attention.
 Most agencies don't have dedicated records staff.
 The person processing your request may be fitting it in around their primary job responsibilities.
-Backlogs accumulate.
+Backlogs accumulate — as of recent DOJ reporting, federal agencies had a cumulative backlog of more than 200,000 pending FOIA requests.

 Some requests are genuinely burdensome.
 Requests for "all emails containing the word 'budget' from 2010-2020" can yield tens of thousands of documents requiring individual review.
 Agencies can negotiate narrowing such requests, but requesters aren't always willing to narrow.
 Broad requests consume enormous resources.